dataFude-app/SampleApp/README.md

 > Note: The pre-run phase launches dataTile automatically so you should be able to just build and run without needing to do anything else (given you have dataTile installed).

+If you don't have dataTile for Simulator installed you can get the free version from the Mac App Store: https://underplot.com/dataTile